a-baranowska/Pokemonlvl50calc/README.md

 # [lvl50calc](https://a-baranowska.github.io/Pokemonlvl50calc/)
 # Pokémon GO Level 50 Calculator

-This Pokémon GO Level Speed Calculator is a web-based tool to help players estimate their progress toward reaching level 50.
+This Pokémon GO Level 50 Calculator is a web-based tool to help players estimate their progress toward reaching level 50.
 By inputting your total XP and the date you started playing, the calculator determines:

 - Your current level
 - The average XP you earn per day